bbchallenge/bbchallenge/src/routes/method.md

 In **case 2.** the machine is marked as **non-halting**, see [Story](/story) for more details on BB(4).

 In **case 3.** there are naïvely <Katex math="2*2*5=20"/> choices for the undefined transition that was encountered.
 This number of choices is reduced by imposing an order on the set of states as this allows not to visit _isomorphic machines_^[4.
-Machines that are the same up to a renaming of the states].
+Machines that are the same up to a renaming of the states.].
 Further pruning methods are implemented to discard redundant machines.
 The algorithm is then applied recursively to the machines equipped of their new transition.

 Thanks to (a) using a [space limit](#bbspace), (b) using low level code for the simulation algorithm and (c) using 2021's computers we do not need to burden the algorithm's code with simulation speed-ups as in [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Acceleration).